 Despite significant advances in SR research, there are still important gaps in our understanding of how this process works from the perspective of customers’ perceived justice, emotions, and satisfaction.
 First, although the role of emotions during SR has been highlighted, previous scholars have mainly focused on negative emotions and ignored the possible influence of positive emotions on customer satisfaction with SR. This is surprising because successful recovery from service failures can actually lead to senses of satisfaction, trust and loyalty to the firm (Tax, Brown & Chandrashekaran, 1998).
 Therefore, it is important to understand the role that positive emotions with service recovery play during SR. Second, previous studies have either focused on the antecedents or consequences of customer satisfaction with SR. There is a lack of a comprehensive model that takes into both drivers and outcomes of SR. A comprehensive model can provide an appropriate managerial framework for SR handling situations.
 Third, there is limited amount of research on how cognitive evaluations of perceived justice during SR combine with emotional responses to SR in order to form customer satisfaction (Chebat & Slusarczyk, 2005).
 It is important to study this phenomenon in SR research because customer satisfaction is driven by both affective and cognitive states of customers.
 Fourth, there is a lack of research on how customers react to service recovery in the context of e-services where face-to-face interaction with customers is minimal or non-existent during SR and most of the recovery process happens through online channels.
 This study explores how customer’s perceived justice with SR leads to both positive and negative customer emotions, which finally influence customer’s satisfaction with SR. We collect data from an online travel booking company in US which mainly handles customer service recovery through the online chat medium.
 We address the mentioned gaps in services literature by showing that dimensions of perceived justice (i.e. distributive, procedural, interactional) have varying effects on both positive and negative customer emotions.
 We also demonstrate that customer emotions mediate the relationship between perceived justice and customer Hayati The 17th International Conference on Electronic Business, Dubai, UAE, December 4-8, 2017 326 satisfaction with SR and, thus, need to be carefully considered in SR situations.
 Therefore, our findings provide a useful and practical framework for managers to understand how the SR process should be managed to maximize customer satisfaction.

 Hayati, Babak, "Customer Satisfaction with E-Service Recovery: Roles of Perceived Justice and Customer Emotions" (2017).
-ICEB 2017 Proceedings.
+ICEB 2017 Proceedings (Dubai, UAE).
 51.